 Daily dental care should begin even before your baby’s first tooth emerges.

-Cleaning toothless gums will help to prevent the build up of bacteria and establish a healthy environment for your baby’s new baby teeth.
+Cleaning baby gums will help to prevent the build up of bacteria and establish a healthy environment for your baby’s new baby teeth.

-- Wipe your baby’s gums with gauze or a soft damp cloth after feeding.
+- Wipe your baby’s gums with gauze, wipe or a soft damp cloth as part of their daily oral care routine and also after feeding.

-- Using Brush-Baby DentalWipesTM to clean your baby’s gums has the additional benefit of xylitol which helps reduce the number of decay-causing bacteria.
+- Using Brush-Baby DentalWipesTM to clean your baby’s gums has the additional benefit of added xylitol, a natural ingredient which helps reduce the number of decay and inflammation-causing bacteria.

 - If your baby has only a few baby teeth continue to clean the toothless gum areas twice a day.
 You can do this at the same time you brush their new baby teeth.